 Peter Anderson of Money Matters has been a great reference for me and I met him through another person I knew through social media.

-I could go on and on about this topic, but the main point is that connecting with people on social media can be easy; most people who are active on social media are looking to connect with a wide range of people and are very open to networking with others.
+I could go on and on about this topic, but the main point is that connecting with people on a social media platform can be easy; most people who are active on social media are looking to connect with a wide range of people and are very open to networking with others.

 Never Discount Someone’s Network

 One of the biggest mistakes people can make is discounting someone’s network.
 When we meet someone who doesn’t have a prestigious title or seem like they won’t be able to “help you out,” it can be natural to write off their network.
 This can be a huge mistake.
 You never know who they know, and you certainly can’t predict who they will connect with in the future.
 Approach everyone with humility and avoid the habit of only trying to meet those in your career field.

 Networking is certainly not the only way to find a job, but in some cases it can be the difference between landing a job or coming up just short.
 Beyond that, you never when a friend-of-a-friend is someone working at a company you want to work at.
 Leveraging your network is essential, so make it a priority to build good contacts and above all, have fun meeting others.